teddyld/mae-torch/README.md

 Weights are available in [GitHub Release](https://github.com/teddyld/mae-torch/releases/tag/v1.0.0)

+## Future work

+I am also doing my own research into the application of MAE in engagement detection on the much larger DAiSEE dataset so I will be releasing weights on that in future releases

+- [ ] Release DAiSEE weights

 ## References

 [1] Masked Autoencoders Are Scalable Vision Learners; He et al.; arXiv 2021; https://arxiv.org/abs/2111.06377.